Cardshifter/Cardshifter/extra-resources/documentation/card-library-guide.md

 - Any present value declares that the card is a creature.
 This means that the card can be played onto the battlefield, and will be destroyed into the discard pile upon becoming `health <= 0` or otherwise being destroyed by another mechanic.
 - It also displays the creature type of the card.
 This does not alter card behavior.
 - For reference, the most common creature types are:
-- - `"Bio"`: Standard creature with no particular/unique behavior, other than the specified effects.
+- - `"Bio"`: Creature which can have Enchantments played on it.
+See Enchantments section below for details.
-- - `"Mech"`: Creature that can be sacrificed for scrap resource.
+- - `"Mech"`: Creature which can _not_ have Enchantments played on it.
+Mechs often have the characteristic that they can be sacrificed for scrap resource.
 See related `scrap` section.
-This property requires that `scrap > 0` in order to take effect, the `"Mech"` creature type does not alter its behavior per se.
+This property requires that `scrap > 0` in order to take effect.

 Usage: